Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: Introduction

 Based on the above motivations, in this work, we investigate N-partite mutual information for both free bosonic and fermionic fields under the influence of the GHS dilaton black hole.
 We initially consider N-particle GHZ and W states prepared in the asymptotically flat region.
 Subsequently, one observer is assumed to hover near the event horizon of the black hole, while the remaining observers stay static in the asymptotically flat region.
 Since the field modes inside the event horizon are inaccessible, we trace over these modes and obtain analytical expressions of the N-partite mutual information for both bosonic and fermionic fields.
 We find that, as the dilaton increases, the multipartite mutual information decreases monotonically and approaches a constant value, which becomes independent of the field mode frequency in the extreme black hole limit.
-Our analysis reveals two notable features of multipartite quantum correlations in the dilaton black hole background.
+Our analysis reveals two notable features of total amount of correlations in the dilaton black hole background.
 First, we observe a clear distinction between fermionic and bosonic fields: under the influence of the dilaton, fermionic multipartite mutual information remains higher than its bosonic counterpart, indicating that fermionic correlations are more robust against gravitational degradation.
 Interestingly, the behavior of REC exhibits the opposite trend, with fermionic REC being smaller than the bosonic one, suggesting that the coherence properties of fermionic states respond differently to spacetime curvature than their total correlations.
-Second, the comparison between different multipartite state structures highlights the role of correlation patterns: GHZ states consistently retain higher mutual information than W states, reflecting their stronger global correlations, whereas the REC of GHZ states is lower than that of W states, indicating that the distribution of coherence is more evenly spread in W states.
-Together, these findings provide important insights: they demonstrate that both particle statistics and the specific multipartite correlation structure critically determine the resilience of quantum correlations in curved spacetime, and they offer guidance for selecting optimal quantum resources for relativistic quantum information tasks.
+Second, the comparison between different multipartite state structures highlights the role of correlation patterns: GHZ states consistently retain higher mutual information than W states, whereas the REC of GHZ states is lower than that of W states.
+Together, these findings demonstrate that both particle statistics and multipartite state structure play important roles in shaping the behavior of different correlation measures in curved spacetime and provide further insight into many-body correlations in gravitational backgrounds.